Automatic language translation

 A short video on our home page explains our role and how you can get involved.

+To stay up-to-date, please subscribe to our mailing list.
 You might also like to read a summary of the typical steps in our review process.

 This review deals with content, concepts and language that some people may find distressing.
 This includes discrimination, sexual harassment, and vilification (including hate speech).